 However, there is much more to the Ayahuasca brew than as simply a delivery system for DMT to the brain.
 Indeed, consumption of the Ayahuasca vine alone without any added DMT would also produce a profound experience.
 To the people of the Amazon, it is the Ayahuasca vine that contains the power.
-Because the Ayahuasca vine does not contain DMT, the power in the medicine cannot be solely based on the DMT.
+And, because the Ayahuasca vine does not contain any DMT, the power in the medicine cannot be solely based on the DMT.

 Benefits of Working with Ayahuasca

 Ayahuasca is often considered a master teacher plant because it helps in healing on many different levels.
 For the body, Ayahuasca cleans and detoxifies the bodies and acts as a purgative.
 In the process of detoxification, heavy metals and parasites are eliminated from the body.
 Ayahuasca also helps to release stuck emotions.
 For many people, certain emotions are not always processed fully because they may be painful or unacceptable in our society.
 The result of failing to fully experience an emotion is the creation of a physical memory in the body, in other words “disease.”
 While working with Ayahuasca, it is possible to finally experience and feel the repressed emotions, which releases them from the body and allows for deep healing to occur.

 On an emotional level, Ayahuasca helps in fully feeling and processing events and traumas of the past so that they no longer create emotional pulls on the present.
 This process is one of the most beneficial aspects of working with Ayahuasca because it is our emotions that are at the core of our overall wellbeing.
 On the level of spirituality, which is related to our emotions, many experience a connectedness that fills them with a renewed appreciation for life.
 The missing piece for many is a spiritual life and Ayahuasca is a powerful teacher in showing through direct experience that there is much more to the Universe than our ordinary experience of consciousness.